Information about the support available for people affected by the Grenfell Tower fire on 14 June 2017.

 Urgent advice and support for victims, their friends and families

 The Grenfell Fire Response team are currently responding to what the community are telling them they need.
-If you come to the Assistance Centre at The Curve, No 10 Bard Road, Nottingdale, West London, W10 6TP you will be able to access services and support provided by the team from 10am to 8pm.
+If you come to the Community Assistance Centre, No 10 Bard Road, Nottingdale, West London, W10 6TP you will be able to access services and support provided by the team from 10am to 8pm.

 A Red Cross helpline is in action to help give practical or emotional support to anyone who needs it and capacity of this is being expanded to give people a central point of contact.
 The number is 0800 458 9472 - available 9am to 5pm Monday to Friday.
 Out of these hours, messages can be left on an answerphone which will be picked up and responded to from 8am.

 People who wish to contact relatives overseas and have no means of doing so can call the Red Cross on 0800 458 9472, or email their tracing service email@example.com.

 Residents who are displaced due to the fire please call the Kensington and Chelsea Council housing line on 020 7361 3008.

 Any family and friends concerned about their loved ones please contact the police investigation team on 0800 032 4539.
 If someone was reported as missing and has been found safe, please call the police investigation team with an update.

 The Care for Grenfell team has been set up to talk to any residents that have been affected by the Grenfell Tower fire who feel that their concerns or requests have not been fully answered.
 If people do have any questions or concerns that they feel haven’t been met, please call 020 7745 6414 or email firstname.lastname@example.org.
 The line is open from Monday to Friday, 9am to 5pm.

 The NHS encourages Londoners to use NHS services wisely and seek advice from NHS 111 in the first instance.